Rebecca Hall: Film and television

-In 2012, she took on the role of Beth Raymer in the comedy-drama film Lay the Favourite, based on Raymer's memoir of the same title; one review commented that she "plays Raymer as an endearing force of nature who somehow manages to survive in a dangerous world through sheer force of character."
-She next starred in the BBC/HBO/VRT production of Parade's End (2012) opposite Benedict Cumberbatch, which earned her a BAFTA Television Award nomination for Best Actress.
+In 2012, she took on the role of Beth Raymer in the comedy-drama film Lay the Favorite, based on Raymer's memoir of the same title.
+One review commented that she "plays Raymer as an endearing force of nature who somehow manages to survive in a dangerous world through sheer force of character."
+She starred in the BBC/HBO/VRT production of Parade's End (2012) opposite Benedict Cumberbatch, which earned her a BAFTA Television Award nomination for Best Actress.
 In 2013, Hall replaced Jessica Chastain as Maya Hansen in the superhero film Iron Man 3.
 The same year she appeared in the political thriller Closed Circuit (2013).
-She then starred opposite Johnny Depp in Wally Pfister's directorial debut Transcendence (2014).
+She starred opposite Johnny Depp in Wally Pfister's directorial debut Transcendence (2014).
 In 2015, Hall starred in the romantic comedy Tumbledown and Joel Edgerton's directorial debut The Gift.

-In the 2016 biographical drama Christine, Hall played the role of real-life news reporter Christine Chubbuck.
-Variety called her "discomfitingly electric in the best role she's yet been offered".
+In the 2016 biographical drama Christine, Hall played Christine Chubbuck, a real-life TV news reporter.
+Her performance was praised by critics.

-In 2017, she portrayed Elizabeth Holloway Marston, a real-life psychologist who inspired Wonder Woman, in Professor Marston and the Wonder Women.
-The same year, Hall joined the cast of A Rainy Day in New York, re-teaming her with Woody Allen.
-In January 2018, Hall donated her salary to Time's Up after re-reading literature pertaining to the sexual abuse allegation against Woody Allen, stating: "I see not only how complicated this matter is, but that my actions have made another woman feel silenced and dismissed.
+In 2017, she portrayed Elizabeth Holloway Marston, a psychologist who inspired the character of Wonder Woman, in Professor Marston and the Wonder Women.
+The same year, Hall joined the cast of A Rainy Day in New York, directed by Woody Allen.
+After re-reading accounts related to allegations of sexual abuse against Woody Allen, Hall in January 2018 donated her salary to Time's Up.
+She said, "I see not only how complicated this matter is, but that my actions have made another woman feel silenced and dismissed.
 I regret this decision and wouldn't make the same one today."

-Hall provided English dub for the character Mother in Mirai (2018).
+In 2018 Hall provided English dubbing for the character Mother in Mirai.
+In 2021 Hall starred in and co-executive produced the well-reviewed horror-thriller The Night House.
+The same year, she appeared in the monster film Godzilla vs. Kong.

-Beginning the 2020s, Hall starred in and co-executive produced the well-reviewed horror-thriller The Night House, which was released in 2021.
-The same year, she appeared in the monster film Godzilla vs. Kong and made her directorial debut with the drama Passing, which she also wrote and co-produced.
-Passing premiered at the 2021 Sundance Film Festival and received critical acclaim, before its distribution rights were acquired by Netflix for approximately $16 million.
+In 2021 she also made her directorial debut with the drama Passing, based on the 1929 American novel of the same name by Nella Larsen.
+Hall wrote the screenplay and co-produced the film, which was largely inspired by her own mixed-race heritage, as well as her African-American ancestors who passed as white.
+Passing premiered at the 2021 Sundance Film Festival and received critical acclaim.
+Its distribution rights were acquired by Netflix for approximately $16 million.

+Hall is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.